 DRAP is designed to provide disaster relief when other local, state, federal, non-governmental, or private aid is not available to assist victims of disasters and the losses are not covered by insurance.
 DRAP funds are limited, and individuals are required to utilize insurance, SBA loans, and other disaster recovery assistance programs prior to seeking DRAP funds.
-Survivors of a declared disaster may receive a one-time grant of up to \$10,000 per household.
+Survivors of a declared disaster may receive a one-time grant of up to \$20,000 per household.
 To be eligible for DRAP:

 - 1. Applicants must have suffered losses caused directly by the disaster and in the areas defined by PEMA.
 The applicant's primary residence must be: - In a Pennsylvania county that is identified as a primary or contiguous county in an SBA administrative agency declaration of disaster as requested by the Governor of Pennsylvania. - In a municipality that issued a declaration of disaster emergency or equivalent within two weeks of the disaster event and has submitted at least one damage assessment report to the county emergency management agency or PEMA for damage related to the declared disaster emergency.

-- In general, each local governmental entity and county has a process for reporting damages caused by a disaster.
+In general, each local governmental entity and county has a process for reporting damages caused by a disaster.
 Individuals who are impacted by a disaster are encouraged to immediately inform their local emergency management coordinator.
 The local emergency management coordinator submits a report of the damage to the county emergency management agency.
-The county aggregates the information and submits the collected data to PEMA. - Identified on the list of affected properties provided by the county or municipality.
-PEMA will crosscheck applications against damage assessments provided by the affected county's emergency management office(s) to ensure the applicant's residence appears on the list of known affected properties.
+The county aggregates the information and

+- submits the collected data to PEMA. - Identified on the list of affected properties provided by the county or municipality.
+PEMA will cross-check applications against damage assessments provided by the affected county's emergency management office(s) to ensure the applicant's residence appears on the list of known affected properties.
 If the applicant's residence is not on a list of known affected properties, PEMA will work with the appropriate county officials or other stakeholders to determine whether the property was affected by the disaster.
 Businesses or secondary properties, such as vacation homes or investment properties, are not eligible for DRAP. - 2.
 Eligibility to receive a DRAP grant is based on annual household income.
-Households earning below 500% of the most recent National Federal Poverty Guidelines1 published by the United States Department of Health and Human Services may be eligible to receive DRAP grants:
+Households earning below 500% of the most recent Federal Poverty Guidelines published by the United States Department of Health and Human Services may be eligible to receive DRAP grants.
+The most recent Federal Poverty Guidelines are available on the PEMA website: pa.gov/ready/drap. - 3.
+Households receiving income-based government assistance may apply directly for a DRAP grant without first applying and being denied a disaster loan through SBA.
+Proof of government assistance must be provided by the applicant.
+Examples of income-based government assistance programs include, but are not limited to: Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), Low Income Home Energy Assistance Program (LIHEAP), and Medicaid. - 4.
+When the household is not receiving income-based government assistance, the applicant must first apply for a disaster loan through SBA and be denied because of inability to repay or inadequate credit to be eligible for a DRAP grant. - The SBA denial notification must be submitted with the DRAP application.